dmulyalin/salt-nornir/docs/source/Overview.rst

 .. image:: ./_images/overview_nornir_proxy-minion_architecture.png

-As a result, the more devices single Nornir proxy minion manage, the less overall resources used.
+As a result, the more devices single Nornir proxy minion manage, the less overall resources used compared to usual proxy minion.
 However, the more devices, the longer it usually takes to execute tasks - time vs resources problem - at one extreme, single Nornir proxy can manage one device only, giving the fastest execution time, on the other hand, Nornir proxy minion can run tasks against 1000 devices, crawling them over several minutes.

 Optimal number of devices managed by single Nornir proxy depends on the environment it operates in and should be decided on a case by case basis.